 Clinical Classification Software (CCS)

-The governmental organization HCUP puts together bundles of codes for diagnosis categories and procedure categories known as CCS codes.
+The Healthcare Cost and Utilization Project (HCUP), a governmental organization, manages and bundles codes for diagnosis categories and procedure categories known as CCS codes.
 These work similar to a certain type of Care Cluster we sometimes put together in that they can roll up many codes together to create a single count.
 Whether or not a separate category exists for a disease state or procedure depends on the prevalence of that disease or procedure, with less prevalent ones being rolled up into larger groups, which we will touch on below.

 CCS Diagnosis Groups

 CCS Diagnosis Groups can be specific or general.
-One of the most specific CCS code groups is the one for Parkinson's Disease: It's just G20!
+One of the most specific CCS code groups is the one for Parkinson's Disease (simply G20).
 However, other categories can contain dozens or even hundreds of different ICD10 CM codes.
 Some disease states may also be uncommon enough not to receive their own category.
 While Parkinson's gets its own category, Essential Tremor is rolled up with a number of other codes in "Other hereditary and degenerative nervous system conditions."
-If you're in our app, you can actually type a diagnosis code in and it will show you the corresponding group.
-This also works for key words as well.
+Within Carevoyance tools, you can actually type a diagnosis code in and it will show you the corresponding group.
+This also works for keywords as well.